• Skip to primary navigation

 How do you tell if a turkey breast is done?

 A turkey breast is done when the juices run clear.
-The best way to check this is by making little cuts in various places and press just above the cut with your knife.
+The best way to check this is by making little cuts in various places and pressing just above the cut with your knife.
 If the juices have a red tinge, it needs to cook longer.
 An easier way is to use a meat thermometer, the breast is done when the temperature reaches 165 degrees F.

 How long does it take to cook a stuffed turkey breast?